oceanicshadow88/luma-ai-be/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory with the following variables:
+3. copy your a `.env.example` file in the root directory with the following variables:

 ```
 PORT=5000